Student Grants and Awards

 Erik Gerhard, Esquire, graduated from Duquesne in 1996 with a degree in History.
 He earned a J.D. from the University of North Carolina at Chapel Hill School of Law in 1999.
 Mr. Gerhard is a practicing attorney and partner in the firm Bybel Rutledge LLP.

 Joseph R. Morice Award for Excellence in History

-The Joseph R. Morice Award, which includes a check in the amount of $400 and a framed certificate, honors a graduating senior for outstanding academic achievement within the major of History specifically and over the course of study at Duquesne University generally.
+The Joseph R. Morice Award honors a graduating senior for outstanding academic achievement within the major of History specifically and over the course of study at Duquesne University generally.
 Dr. Joseph R. Morice was a professor of History at Duquesne between 1948-1990 who was renowned for popular classes and rigorous grading.
 The Department of History presents this award in remembrance of Professor Morice and to recognize students majoring in History who have maintained an exceptional scholastic record throughout their undergraduate academic careers.

 Jean E. Hunter Award for Writing History

 The Jean E. Hunter Award, which includes a check in the amount of $300 and a framed certificate, honors a student majoring in History who has demonstrated excellence in the writing of History.
 Candidates for this award demonstrated superior research skills, imaginative analysis, optimal organization, and clear, polished writing in the major methods course, Writing History, taken in the past year.
 The student who ultimately receives the award confirmed such abilities by also presenting outstanding analytical and written work in other History courses.
 Jean E. Hunter was a faculty member and the first female chairperson of the Department of History who specialized in British and women's history.
 She retired from academe in 2007.

 Clio Award for Undergraduate Research